|Quick Facts: Historians|

 Historians work in government agencies, museums, archives, historical societies, research organizations, nonprofits, and consulting firms.
 Some must travel to carry out research.
 Most work full time.

-Although most historian positions require a master’s degree, some research positions require a Ph.D.
-Candidates with a bachelor’s degree may qualify for a limited number of positions, but most will not work in traditional historian jobs.
+Although most historian positions require a master’s degree, some research positions require a doctoral degree.
+Candidates with a bachelor’s degree may qualify for some entry-level positions, but most will find jobs in different fields.